zeitgitter/zeitgitterd/doc/ServerOperation.md

-# The `igitt` Timestamping Server: Operations and Repository Format
+# The `zeitgitter` Timestamping Server: Operations and Repository Format

 To ensure transparency and to prevent later backdating of timestamps, the timestamping server keeps a public log of its activities.
 They